 Families want to raise their children here.
 Franklin Township has one of the lowest residential tax bills and the only Township “A” rated school corporation in Marion County.
 The positive, safe, livable atmosphere of our community attracts those looking for the perfect place to call home.

 Within our school corporation boundaries lies an ever increasing number of residential subdivisions, all of which are driving dramatic and ongoing enrollment growth.
 Many of the families enrolling in our schools tell us our reputation is the foremost reason they moved here.
-As a result, our enrollment has increased by more than 2,600 students in the past 15 years and by more than 1,000 students since 2017.
-And growth will continue – by at least 200 students annually for at least another decade, according to a demographic study conducted by the Indiana Business Research Center of Indiana University’s Kelley Business School.
-In fact, our current enrollment of 10,349 is three years ahead of the demographic study projection.
-Click here for the Demographic Study.
+As a result, our enrollment has increased by more than 3,600 students in the past 15 years and by more than 1,800 students since 2017.
+And growth will continue – by at least 200 students annually for at least another decade.
+Our current enrollment of 10,847 for the 2021-22 school year is significantly higher than the “strong growth” projection made in a 2018 demographic study by the Indiana Business Research Center of Indiana University’s Kelley Business School.
+The increase is so substantial that FTCSC has commissioned a new demographic study, results of which will be available late in 2021.

-Thanks to grade reconfiguration undertaken in 2020-21, FTCSC currently has only two out of ten school buildings are over 90% capacity.
-However, at our current growth rate we will be over 100% of capacity in less than 5 years unless changes are made.
+Thanks to grade reconfiguration undertaken in 2020-21, FTCSC temporarily reduced the number of its ten school buildings that are over 90% capacity from six to two.
+However, new enrollment growth has increased that number to five and at our current growth rate we will be over 100% of capacity in less than 5 years unless changes are made.

 The School Corporation can’t control growth in the community.